GaspardGentil/TP_note_LIFAPC/README.md

 ## TODO

-- Debug the graph constructor by file (segfault)
+- debug the bfsAugmentedPath function
 - Display the image (in ASCII)
 - Save the image in a file

-- Arc managing
+- Flow management with augmented path
 - Binarisation

 ## How to use the code